 Trinity RiverSteward SM Program

 Background: Trinity Coalition is a nature-oriented not-for-profit based in Dallas, Texas and registered as a Texas corporation.
 Its mission is “to transform the Trinity River corridor into a nationally-recognized conservation and recreation area.”
-As part of this mission, Trinity Coalition has assembled a 130-mile-long Trinity River Paddling Trail, complete with 21 existing canoe launches, with many more planned.
-It is seeking the National Park Service “National Recreation Trail” designation for the paddling trail, and eventually plans to apply for “National Recreation Area” status for all publicly owned park and wilderness areas in the Upper Trinity River corridor, if that is desired by the municipalities that own that land.
+As part of this mission, Trinity Coalition has assembled the 130-mile-long Trinity River National Water Trail, complete with 21 existing canoe launches, with many more planned.
+It has recieved the National Park Service “National Water Trail” designation for the paddling trail, and eventually plans to apply for “National Recreation Area” status for all publicly owned park and wilderness areas in the Upper Trinity River corridor, if that is desired by the municipalities that own that land.

 Because the Upper Trinity River flows through a large, densely-populated urban area, it suffers from the same malady as almost all urban rivers – relatively unclean water that is often trash-laden.
 To help clean up the Upper Trinity River, Trinity Coalition has sought and has been awarded by the U.S. Trademark office the service mark for the words “Trinity RiverSteward”, allowing the words to be exclusively used by Trinity Coalition and by anyone authorized by the coalition.